getgrav/grav-learn/pages/20/08.advanced/05.flex/07.reference/doc.md

 Returns:
 - `array` List of [directories](#directory)

+> [!NOTE]
-!!!
-If no list of names is provided, the method returns every directory registered to Flex.
+> If no list of names is provided, the method returns every directory registered to Flex.

 [codesh-group]
 [codesh=twig title="Twig"]